Rainbow Trout vs Cod: Which Is Better? Let’s Compare

-Examining the nutrients above, both fish contain a high number and wide variety of vitamins and minerals.
-Which is more healthy, rainbow trout or cod?
+Examining the nutrients above, both fish contain a high number and wide variety of vitamins and minerals. let’s take a close look at which one is healthier.

 Rainbow trout is healthier than cod due to its higher percentage of heart healthy omega-3 fatty acids, vitamins and minerals.
-Rainbow trout provides more B6, B12, B5, thiamin, riboflavin, niacin, folate, iron, potassium, phosphorus, calcium and zinc.
+It provides more B6 vitamin, B12, B5, thiamin, riboflavin, niacin, folate, iron, potassium, phosphorus, calcium and zinc.
 Although rainbow trout contains more fat, it’s due to the healthy omega-3.